pablomarcel/Design-Portfolio/docs/index.md

 # Introduction

  I am a Design Engineer with more than 6 years of experience in the Automotive Industry.
-In the past couple of years I have been working on transmission integration projects supporing major programs such as T680 Next Gen, New Medium Duty, TX-8 Transmission and MY21 Trucks.
+In the past couple of years I have been working on transmission integration projects supporting major programs such as T680 Next Gen, New Medium Duty, TX-8 Transmission and MY21 Trucks.
 In this document I present the projects I've been working on and the tasks I have completed so far.

 <br/><br/>